What if...

 Primary Image

 To date, the GNPC has gathered over 40,000 patient samples from over 20 international research groups to create our V1 Harmonized Data Set (HDS), comprising nearly 300,000,000 unique protein measurements.
-The HDS spans multiple neurodegenerative disorders including Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
+The V1 HDS — and subsequent V2 HDS, now in progress — spans multiple neurodegenerative disorders including Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).

 This represents the world’s largest protein biomarker discovery effort for neurodegenerative diseases.
-The HDS includes proteomics data from some of the largest and most highly characterized clinical cohorts in the world.
+The GNPC includes proteomics data from some of the largest and most highly characterized clinical cohorts in the world.

-Our preliminary research efforts will use both longitudinal and cross-sectional data and focus on the insights gained from protein and proteogenomic analyses.
+Our preliminary research efforts are using both longitudinal and cross-sectional data and focus on the insights gained from protein and proteogenomic analyses.
 Our goal is to better understand mechanisms specific to a single disease as well as those shared across multiple neurodegenerative disorders.

 ...